Lake Shawnee Amusement Park: Television

-Due to these local legends, the park was featured on the television series Scariest Places on Earth in 2002 which aired on ABC Family.
+The park was featured on the television series Scariest Places on Earth in 2002 which aired on ABC Family.

 The abandoned Lake Shawnee Amusement Park was also showcased on the part 5 episode of Most Terrifying Places in America which aired on the Travel Channel in 2010.

 In 2010, Everyday Paranormal featured Lake Shawnee Amusement Park in Season 2 of Discovery Channel's Ghost Lab.

 In 2019, Lake Shawnee Amusement Park was also featured in a haunted locations on the paranormal TV series, Most Terrifying Places which aired on Travel Channel.

 The park was also featured on the paranormal TV series, The UnXplained which aired on History Channel in 2019.

 The park was featured in a 2021 episode of Portals to Hell with Jack Osbourne.

+In 2023 the park was featured on Alone Paranormal Edition created by OmarGoshTV on Youtube.